toumorokoshi/sprinter/docs/source/formulas.rst

 * 'rc': this will add lines into the .rc of your environment, thereby being added to your environment if it's activated. (for setup and updates)
+* 'env': this will add lines into the .env of your environment, thereby being added to your environment if it's activated. (for setup and updates)
-* 'command': this will run the specified command after the recipe is finished (for setup and updates)
+* 'command': this will run the specified command after the formula is finished (for setup and updates)
-* 'systems': this specifies the systems that this particular recipe should run on.
+* 'systems': this specifies the systems that this particular formula should run on.
 The currently supported values are:

   * osx = OSX systems
   * debian = debian-based systems